cervix

 HPV Associated Adenocarcinoma of the Cervix: Understanding Your Pathology Report

-HPV-associated adenocarcinoma is a type of cervical cancer that develops from glandular cells in the cervix.
-Glandular cells produce mucus and line the cervical canal, which connects the uterus to the vagina.
-This cancer is called HPV-associated because it is caused by infection with high-risk types of human papillomavirus (HPV).
-Persistent infection with these viruses …
+HPV-associated adenocarcinoma is a type of cervical cancer that develops from the glandular cells lining the inside of the cervix.
+These cells normally produce mucus and form the lining of the cervical canal, the passageway connecting the uterus to the vagina.
+HPV-associated adenocarcinoma is caused by persistent infection with high-risk human papillomavirus (HPV) types, particularly HPV18, …

 Read More »